 Photo Credit: Danita Delimont

-Big Major Cay is far from the only place in the Exumas where you can interact on one with the wildlife.
-This chain of islands has several opportunities to have up close experiences with all types of creatures.
+Big Major Cay is far from the only place in the Exumas where you can interact with wildlife.
+This chain of islands offers several opportunities for up-close encounters with a wide range of creatures.

 Nurse Sharks at Compass Cay

 Just a few islands north of Big Major Cay, you’ll find Compass Cay.
-Here, you can swim with laid-back shivers of nurse sharks who frequent the warm, shallow waters in the area.
-Despite their intimidating presence, these nurse sharks are used to friendly visitors, providing a unique opportunity to experience these marine giants up close and personal.
+Here, you can swim with laid-back nurse sharks who frequent the warm, shallow waters in the area.
+Despite their intimidating presence, these nurse sharks are used to friendly visitors, providing a unique opportunity to experience these marine animals up close and personal.

 Bahamian Rock Iguanas at Bitter Guana Cay

-If prehistoric predators are more your thing, you’ll want to pay a visit to Bitter Guana Cay to roam the beaches with the Bahamian Rock Iguanas who call this island home.
+If prehistoric predators are more your thing, you’ll want to pay a visit to Bitter Guana Cay to roam the beaches with the Bahamian Rock Iguanas that call this island home.
 These endangered reptiles have roamed the shores of this small island for thousands of years.
-Visitors enjoy walking along the sandy shores and hiking along the rocks in search of these native creatures.
+Visitors enjoy walking along the sandy beaches and hiking along the rocks in search of them.

 Sea Turtles at Farmer’s Cay